Bowfell

 Bowfell (named Bow Fell on Ordnance Survey maps) is a pyramid-shaped mountain lying at the heart of the English Lake District, in the Southern Fells area.
-It is the sixth-highest mountain in the Lake District and one of the most popular of the Lake District fells for walkers.
+It is the eighth-highest mountain in the Lake District and one of the most popular of the Lake District fells for walkers.
 It is listed in Alfred Wainwright's 'best half dozen' Lake District fells.

 Topography

 The Southern Fells include the highest ground in England, a horseshoe which begins with Scafell and Scafell Pike in the west and then curves around the north of Upper Eskdale to take in Great End, Esk Pike, Bowfell and Crinkle Crags.

 In addition to Eskdale, Bowfell has a footing in two other well known valleys.
 It stands at the head of Great Langdale — its east ridge dividing the two branches of Mickleden and Oxendale — while to the north is the Langstrath branch of Borrowdale.
 From all of these valleys Bowfell presents a striking profile with a conical top resting upon a wider summit plateau.